codecrypto-academy/pfm-web2.5-jun25/frontback/README.md

     ```bash
     ./script.sh
     ```

-3. When the script finishes and presents its interactive menu, choose **option [2] (Stop containers but preserve configuration)**.
-This is critical as it leaves the generated node data and the environment file intact.
+   When prompted, either choose option 1 to visualize blocks or keep it standing by so that the machines don't get turned off.

-The script will create a `.env.local` file in this `frontback/` directory.
+The script will create a `.env` file in this `frontback/` directory (configurable via `config.yaml` at `../script`)

 ### **Step 2: Install Dependencies**